slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### Why most people don't like networking?

-It's hard to handle rejection.
 We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.
+Handling rejection is hard.

 > *'If you expect magic in every encounter, you'll find it.' — Adam Robinson*